 FREME is a project that is developing a Framework for multilingual and semantic enrichment of digital content.
 A key aspect of the framework is that it puts standards and best practices in the area of linguistic linked data and multilingual content processing in action.
 We will introduce the framework in a dedicated webinar on 22 February, 4 p.m.
 CET.
 If you are interested in participating please contact Nieves Sande and Felix Sasaki for further logistics.

 The Internationalization Working Group has published a First Public Working Draft of Internationalization Best Practices for Spec Developers.

 This document provides a checklist of internationalization-related considerations when developing a specification.
 Most checklist items point to detailed supporting information in other documents.
 Where such information does not yet exist, it can be given a temporary home in this document.
 The dynamic page Internationalization Techniques: Developing specifications is automatically generated from this document.

 The current version is still a very early draft, and it is expected that the information will change regularly as new content is added and existing content is modified in the light of experience and discussion.

-The Encoding specification has been published as a Candidate Recommendation.
-This is a snapshot of the WHATWG document, as of 4 September 2014, published after discussion with the WHATWG editors.
-No changes have been made in the body of this document other than to align with W3C house styles.
-The primary reason that W3C is publishing this document is so that HTML5 and other specifications may normatively refer to a stable W3C Recommendation.
+The Encoding Candidate Recommendation has been updated to take into account changes made to the editor’s draft since its initial publication as a Candidate Recommendation.
+These changes are largely due to issues discovered during implementation.
+This is a snapshot of the WHATWG document, as of 29 September 2015 and no changes have been made from the original in the body of the document other than to align with W3C house styles.

 The utf-8 encoding is the most appropriate encoding for interchange of Unicode, the universal coded character set.
 Therefore for new protocols and formats, as well as existing formats deployed in new contexts, this specification requires (and defines) the utf-8 encoding.